Long-trained nightjar

-The long-trained nightjar (Macropsalis forcipata) is a species of nightjar in the family Caprimulgidae.
+The long-trained nightjar (Hydropsalis forcipata) is a species of nightjar in the family Caprimulgidae.
 It is found in Argentina and Brazil.

 Taxonomy and systematics

 Some authors have contended that the binomial Macropsalis creagra bestowed by Bonaparte in 1850 is correct, but consensus now is that the specific epithet forcipata has priority.

-The long-trained nightjar is the only member of its genus and is monotypic.
+The long-trained nightjar was formerly the only species placed in the genus Macropsalis.
+Based on the results of a 2023 molecular genetic study by Thiago Costa and collaborators, the species is now placed with three other species in the genus Hydropsalis that was introduced in 1832 by Johann Georg Wagler.
+The species is monotypic: no subspecies are recognised.

 Description

 The male long-trained nightjar has extremely long outer tail feathers from which the species gets its name.
 It is 28 to 31 cm long excluding those feathers, which are 48 to 68 cm long.
 Both sex's upperparts are brown with spots and bars of grayish brown, tawny, buff, and cinnamon.
 The wings are similarly colored, with none of the white that others in family Caprimulgidae have.
 They have a broad tawny or tawny buff collar on the hindneck and a faint tawny patch on the throat.
 The breast is brown with tawny and buff bars and scallops, the belly and flanks buff with brown bars.
 The males elongated tail feathers have a broad white edge; the female's tail is darker and much shorter.